-If potential damages are high, it is relatively clear that the plaintiff was bit by the owner's dog, and there are no clear defenses, the defendant will be inclined to settle for some amount, particularly if the defendant's insurance company is defending the lawsuit.
+If potential damages are high, it is relatively clear that the plaintiff was bit by the owner's dog, and there are no clear defenses, the dog owner will be inclined to settle for some amount, particularly if the dog owner's insurance company is involved.

-For subjective, less concrete damages like "pain and suffering," predictions are at best an educated guess based on awards in similar dog bite cases in the past.
+But when it comes to more subjective losses like "pain and suffering," predictions are at best an educated guess based in part on awards in similar dog-bite cases in the past.
 Because every case and every jury is different, even the best analysis will still only predict pain and suffering damages within a broad range.

-In cases involving serious injuries and issues like physical disfigurement, the "subjective" damages are potentially very high, and that much harder to pin down.
+In cases involving serious injuries and factors like physical disfigurement or long-term effects, the "subjective" damages are potentially very high, and that much harder to pin down.
 That opens the possibility of the plaintiff and defendant's attorneys putting very different values on the case and making settlement that much more complicated.
-But it also makes a much higher settlement more likely, even in cases where liability is not entirely clear -- the realistic possibility of high damages at trial is enough to generate some kind of settlement in most cases.
+But it also makes a higher settlement more likely, even in cases where liability is not entirely clear—the realistic possibility of high damages at trial is enough to spur a settlement in most cases.

-Where the plaintiff's suit was filed is important because residents of that particular county will make up the jury pool.
+Where the plaintiff's personal injury lawsuit was filed is important because residents of that particular county will make up the jury pool.
 Suit is typically filed in the county where the injury occurred, or where the defendant resides.

-With some exceptions, it is generally true that juries in rural areas award more conservative damages than do juries in urban areas.
-It is also possible that the jury comes from an area with residents more or less sensitive to dog bite injuries, such as a county with recent, well-publicized dog attacks or a large number of vicious dogs kept as pets.
+While perhaps an unfair generalization, it's true that juries in rural areas tend to be more conservative when awarding damages, compare with juries in larger cities.
+It's also possible that the jury comes from an area with residents who are more or less sensitive to dog-bite injuries, such as a county with recent, well-publicized dog attacks or a large number of vicious dogs kept as pets.

-If a jury is more likely to sympathize with the plaintiff and want to punish the defendant, the plaintiff should be able to get the defendant to agree to a higher settlement number.
+If it looks like a jury is going to be more likely to sympathize with the plaintiff (and/or punish the defendant dog owner), a higher settlement becomes more likely.

 Finally, if a plaintiff's attorney has a track record of accepting low settlements and never going to trial, the defendant will place a lower value on the case.
-This means that the defendant (particularly an insurance company) will be more willing to hold fast at a low settlement offer knowing that the plaintiff's attorney would rather settle than actually conduct a trial.
-It is important for a plaintiff to verify that his or her attorney does not have that kind of record.
+This means the defendant (particularly an insurance company) will be more willing to hold fast at a low settlement offer knowing that the plaintiff's attorney would rather settle than actually conduct a trial.
+That's one reason it's so important to find a personal injury lawyer who is right for you and your case.